austinandreason/30-commits/README.md

 creating 30 commits to get-kraken
 I am so lost
 I do not understand github
-The weather outside is frightful what am i doing ?
+The weather outside
+what am i doing ?
+I need assistance